maximechareyron/ECSTest/README.md

 ### Batch

-Regardind the `batch` script, I couldn't figure out an acceptable way to execute the right files in the right order.
+Regarding the `batch` script, I couldn't figure out an acceptable way to execute the right files in the right order.
 I couldn't either find a way to treat warning and errors.

 The uploaded file :